msalemcode/ama-cu/README.md

-# AMA-CU - VM Offer Type
+# Post a Metered Billing Event From an Azure Managed App

-A sample that will allow you to posting events to metered billing in a Managed Application from a VM.
+A sample that will allow you to posting events to metered billing API in a Managed Application from a VM.
 The VM is deployed into the managed resource group.

 ## Installation